Rapid Insights: The Decameron Thrives on Dark Comedy and Medieval Mayhem

 ≤79 Disappointing 80-89 Challenging 90-109 Average 110-119 Promising 120+ Outstanding

-How is this series different from the earlier movie?
+How is Clipped different from Winning Time

 Stay in the know